-Sever's disease, also known as calcaneal apophysitis, is an inflammatory condition of the growth plate of the heel (calcaneus).
+Sever's disease, also known as calcaneal apophysitis, is an inflammatory condition of the growth plate of the heel (calcaneus.)
 Sever's disease is seen during periods of active bone growth, particularly between the ages of 10 and 14 years of age.
-Sever's disease is a self limiting condition, meaning that all cases of Sever's disease will disappear once bone growth is finalized and the growth plate of the heel closes.
+Sever's disease is a self-limiting condition, meaning that all cases of Sever's disease will disappear once bone growth is finalized and the growth plate of the heel closes.
 Skeletal maturity and closure of the growth plate occurs for most children at 15-16 years of age.
 The onset of Sever's Disease is insidious and found more in boys than girls.

-In the growing child there are a number of different ways that bones grow.
+In the growing child, there are a number of different ways that bones grow.
 In the calcaneus (heel bone), growth comes from two separate growth plates.
 The lesser of the two growth plates is called the apophysis.
-The apophysis of the calcaneus is located between the back and the bottom of the heel at that spot that hits the ground each time we take a step.
+The apophysis of the calcaneus is located between the back and the bottom of the heel at the spot that hits the ground each time we take a step.
 The Achilles tendon, which is the most powerful tendon in our body, attaches to the proximal aspect of the apophysis.
 The plantar fascia attaches to the distal aspect of the apophysis.
-Both the Achilles tendon and plantar fascia place traction, or pulling on the growth plate and contribute to inflammation of the secondary growth plate called the apophysitis.
+Both the Achilles tendon and plantar fascia place traction, or pulling, on the growth plate and contribute to inflammation of the secondary growth plate called the apophysitis.
 The calcaneal apophysis is very apparent on x-ray and continues to grow until approximately age 12 in girls and age 15 in boys.

 The calcaneus is very firm on the outside (cortical bone) and very soft and spongy on the inside (cancellous bone).
 Load is applied to the calcaneus in two ways.
 First, direct load is applied to the calcaneus with each step that we take.
 This load is equal to or greater than the mass of our body.
 Second, traction load is applied to the calcaneus by the structures that are attached to it that pull against the bone.
 Proximally, the Achilles tendon pulls on the calcaneus.
-And distally, muscle and fascia resist the load applied to the calcaneus by the Achilles tendon.
+Distally, muscle and fascia resist the load applied to the calcaneus by the Achilles tendon.

-The calcaneal apophysis is unique in that it is affected by both of these types load bearing.
+The calcaneal apophysis is unique in that it is affected by both of these types of load bearing.
 The calcaneal apophysis must accommodate the pull of the Achilles tendon on the posterior heel and the resistance of the plantar fascia on the bottom of the heel.
 In addition to the plantar fascia, several other soft tissue structures pull on the plantar aspect of the heel including muscle and ligaments.
 The pull of each of these soft tissue structures works much like a lever arm and results in mechanical load being applied to the calcaneal apophysis.
 For additional information on how the leg and foot perform as a lever arm, please refer to our pages on CT Band Syndrome.